kif/SE_training/1_Project/index.rst

  - Download of releases

 Github is actually a social network, but unlike Linked'in or Facebook it focuses on code developers.
-Activities on Github are monitored by head-hunter and can be useful for professional placement.
+Activities on Github are monitored by head-hunters and can be useful for professional placement.